MorDictionary/mordictionary.github.io/content/posts/200_Religion/E/Enosiophobia.md

 ## Example Sentences
 - Listening to **LE SSERAFIM’s** *“Unforgiven”* felt like an act of rebellion against *enosiophobia* itself — a refusal to live chained by shame, and a reminder that self-worth need not depend on human absolution.
-- In contrast, **Robert Rule**, a Christian father who forgave his daughter’s murderer — the *Green River Killer* — embodied the antidote to *enosiophobia*: the conviction that no sin lies beyond Christ’s forgiveness, that even the tax collector and the prostitute may be redeemed if they come to Him in repentance.
+- In contrast, **Robert Rule**, a Christian father who forgave his daughter’s murderer — the serial killer known as the *Green River Killer* — embodied the antidote to *enosiophobia*: the conviction that even the gravest sinner can be forgiven through Christ’s grace, if he comes to repentance.

 ---